AlexHowansky/shmd/README.md

 Note that the files in `public/photos/<gallery>` must be readable by the web server process user.

+The galleries will be displayed in the order they were created.
+If you would like to manually adjust this order, simply `touch public/photos/<gallery>` to move that gallery to the end of the list.

 ### Facial Recognition

 To seed the facial recognition database, run the script `bin/indexPhotos.php`